-All Sprinter models come standard with an adjustable steering wheel, A/C, a five-speaker audio system, a storage bin above the windshield, armrests on both front seats and a hydraulic jack.
+Sprinter 2500 and 3500 models come standard with an adjustable steering wheel, A/C, a five-speaker audio system, a storage bin above the windshield, armrests on both front seats and a hydraulic jack.

 The list of options includes a navigation system, a rear-view camera, bi-xenon headlights, fog lights, headlight washers, a heated windshield, Mercedes' PARKTRONIC park-assist and rain-sensing wipers.

-The Sprinter comes standard with dual front airbags and a wide array of electronic driving aids including Mercedes' Brake Disc Drying technology, Roll Over Mitigation, Enhanced Understeering Control, Hydraulic Brake Assist and Acceleration Slip Regulation.
+The Sprinter comes standard with six airbags, Crosswind Assist technology, and a wide array of electronic driving aids including Mercedes' Brake Disc Drying technology, Roll Over Mitigation, Enhanced Understeering Control, Hydraulic Brake Assist and Acceleration Slip Regulation.
 Vans ordered with a trailer hitch come standard with Trailer Stability Assist.

 The European-designed Sprinter is no longer an odd-ball on the commercial vehicle segment in the United States.
 Its main competitors are the Ford Transit and the Ram Promaster, two front-wheel drive vans also born in Europe, and the Nissan NV.